stitchdata/docs/_replication/extraction/extraction-tab/force-cancel-extraction-jobs.md

 ---
+# -------------------------- #
+#          PAGE INFO         #
+# -------------------------- #

-title: Start and stop replication jobs
+title: Starting and Stopping Replication Jobs
 permalink: /replication/extractions/start-stop-extraction-jobs
-keywords: start job, force job, stop job, stop replication, start extraction
+keywords: start job, force job, stop job, stop replication, start extraction, extraction job
 summary: "All integrations run on a schedule, but you can also start and stop extractions on demand.
 This is useful for testing configuration changes or recovering from an error."

+key: "start-stop-extraction"
+content-type: "replication-scheduling"

 layout: general
-content-type: ""
 toc: true
 weight: 3

+# -------------------------- #
+#           INTRO            #
+# -------------------------- #

 intro: |
-  {% include note.html first-line="**Feature availability**" content="This feature is available only for integrations powered by Singer taps.
+  {% include note.html type="single-line" content="**Feature availability**: This feature is available only for integrations powered by Singer taps.
 As integrations are converted to the Singer system, this feature will be made available." %}

   All Stitch integrations run on a schedule, but Stitch can also start and stop an integration on demand.
 This is useful for testing configuration changes or recovering from an error.